Vancouver

 autos: Canada's

-landscapes are diverse, and range from fertile
+landscapes are diverse, and range from

-plains to vast mountain ranges, lakes and
+fertile plains to vast mountain ranges,

-rivers.
-In the west, there are the Rocky
+lakes and rivers.
+In the west, there

-Mountains and in the southeast the Great
+are the Rocky Mountains and in the southeast

-Lakes, St. Lawrence river and Niagara Falls.
+the Great Lakes, St. Lawrence river

 Canada